anhddo/ascii-rl-lib/Design.md

 # Overview
   The purpose of this project is to create a Reinforcement Learning library that enables users to train and test various RL algorithms within simulated environments.
 Our core goal is to implement key algorithms like Q-learning, Policy Gradient, and Actor-Critic from scratch, compatible with our control simulations to validate accuracy.
 Users will interact via a command-line interface, specifying parameters such as the algorithm, environment, and training configurations.
 The project is divided into two main components: the RL algorithm library and simulation environment integration, resulting in a comprehensive RL toolkit.
 # Mock use of application
 User will interact via command line.
 There are two use cases for our application: **training** a model, and **testing** a model.
 The user will be able to specify the algorithm, the simulation/game, and the output file to write to.
-The user will also be able to specify the number of iterations to run, the learning rate, and the regularization parameter.
-The following command is our demo for testing the library `pyml` (be sure to activate the python environment with `gymansium` installed):
+The user will also be able to specify the number of iterations to run, the algorithm, the environment name, etc.  The following command is our demo for testing the library `pyml` (ocaml 4.14.2) (be sure to activate the python environment with `gymansium` installed):
-`_build/default/src/bin/main.exe -episode 1000 -algo qlearning`
+`_build/default/src/bin/main.exe -episode 1000 -algo qlearning -env CartPole-v1`
 For testing a learned model, the user will be able to specify the model file to read from, the simulation/game, and the output file to write to.
 User will also be able to specify the number of iterations to run. (we haven't implemented this yet)
 `_build/default/src/bin/main.exe  -episode 1000 -model qlearning_model.json -record record.gif`
 This command will open the simulation and run the model for 1000 iterations, and save the result animiation output to record.gif.
 The overall interaction protocal of our project is described as follows,